General guidelines and suggestions for quickly getting started with the development of Apache Cordova apps for either Android, iOS and Windows.

 Updating the Android SDK emulators

-Update the Android SDK emulators to version 27.3.8, otherwise you won’t be able to emulate Android 8 devices and newer:
+Update the Android SDK emulators as explained in that post, otherwise you won’t be able to emulate Android 8 and newer devices due to an incompatibility with the previous version.

 Download SDK and system images